matrix-org/matrix-spec-proposals/proposals/3905-appservice-only-interested-in-local-users.md

 But matching against remote users is merely a footgun because an application service may assume that it'll receive all events sent by that remote user, even though it will only receive events in rooms that are shared with a local user.
-This leaves us with a behaivor mismatch between remote and local users.
+This leaves us with a behavior mismatch between remote and local users.